rickshahid/SkyMedia/README.md

 ![](http://skystorage.azureedge.net/Snip02.ApplicationArchitecture.png)

-To deploy the Azure Sky Media solution sample to your Azure subscription, choose from the "Deploy to Azure" buttons below:
+To deploy the Azure Sky Media solution sample to your subscription, choose from the "Deploy to Azure" buttons below:

 <table>
   <tr>